 There is a quick and simple automated solution and you can even get it for free

 But wait.
-Discover nine reasons why you are better of paying for an SSL certificate.
+Discover nine reasons why you are better off paying for an SSL certificate.
 You will be glad to pay and get an even bigger smile on your face.

 Website encryption is for banks and villains.
 That is what I thought.
-Either you have something to hide, or you must protect client’s funds.
+Either you have something to hide, or you must protect your clients’ funds.
 Why would a simple blog, website or small online store need such a complicated protection shell if all is going just fine so far?

 There is only one reason why you might want to enable a secure encrypted website.
 When Google first announced it, in 2017, nobody cared.
 But SSL Encryption became the new web standard in 2018 and websites are now penalized by the No. 1 search engine rankings if they are not encrypted.

 My website visitors started to drop, because my pages showed up below all the https pages.
 That hurts.